rallawy/rallawy/README.md

 - 👋 Hi, I’m Raya
 - Digital Humanities Master student at the University of Groningen
-- Interested in UX design and human interactions with technology.

 <!---
 rallawy/rallawy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.